Ingram scores 26 in return, Pelicans top Lakers 116-108

-NEW ORLEANS — NEW ORLEANS (AP) — Brandon Ingram's strained hamstring healed in time for him to return from a 10-game absence against the team that drafted him — and in a matchup holding postseason implications for both clubs.
+NEW ORLEANS — Brandon Ingram's strained hamstring healed in time for him to return from a 10-game absence against the team that drafted him — and in a matchup holding postseason implications for both clubs.

 The New Orleans Pelicans' leading scorer not only played well, but helped spearhead a dramatic comeback against the Los Angeles Lakers, who can't seem to catch a break lately.